Connecting Meraki Network to Aviatrix Transit Network¶

 - Select the VPN connection that you just created and click “Download Configuration” to download the “Generic” configuration.

-- At Aviatrix Controller UI, click Site2Cloud at the navigation panel.
+- At the Aviatrix Controller UI, click Site2Cloud at the navigation panel.

 - Click “Add New” to configure the Site2Cloud connection to the same VGW that is already connected to Aviatrix Transit Networks.

 - Click on the Site2Cloud > Diagnostics page and verify that the IPsec tunnel is established between Aviatrix GW and the VGW.

 Adjust security groups and update AWS route tables¶

 - Go to AWS console and select us-west-2 (Oregon) region.

 - Go to EC2 Dashboard and click on the vMX100 instance.